Code-Institute-Submissions/Akragas/README.md

         - Shades of red to echo Sicilian identity (flag), but using duskier tones
         - A complimentary light dusky blue to emulate sky and sea
         - White and bright red for contrast and important sections (About) and well as UX (Buttons)
+        - I am pleased with this revised colour scheme as I feel it pays homage to traditional tones yet makes a feature of the bright red which expresses the vitality that this ancient site still holds to this day

     - #### Typography
         - Typefaces used are Lexend Peta for titles/headers and Open Sans for body text with Sans Serif as the fallback if fonts aren't imported correctly.